d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 and subtle topic like eigendecomposition, it is good to get any intuitive grasp we can.

-### A useful application: The growth of iterated maps
+### A Useful Application: The Growth of Iterated Maps

 Now that we understand what eigenvectors are in principle, let us see how they can be used to provide a deep understanding